br-automation-com/mappView-File-Explorer/README.md

 <a name="Revision-History"></a>
 ## Revision History

-#### Version 1.0
+#### Version 1.1
-- Added support for file download over mappView
+- Fixed file open click event
-- Added support for file upload over mappView
+- Added support multiple USB sticks
-- Code cleanup
+- Added message box when uploading or copying file that exists on target
+- Fixed button rename is not disabled when command is running